How to prepare for FHA appraisal requirements

 While there’s not a lot a prospective buyer can do to get ready for an FHA appraisal, sellers going through this process can certainly do their homework to help ensure their property meets HUD criteria.

-“As a property seller, the best way to prepare for an FHA appraisal is to visit HUD’s website and review the minimum property standards in order to make sure your home will pass that inspection,” said Linsell.
+“As a property seller, the best way to prepare for an FHA appraisal is to visit HUD’s website and review the minimum property standards in order to make sure your home will pass that inspection,” says Linsell.

 One last option, if your income and credit score allow, is to purchase the home using a conventional mortgage.